 - the International Commercial Arbitration Court at the Russian Federation Chamber of Commerce and Industry.

 - Arbitration is inherently more flexible than proceedings before national courts of law.
 The parties may tailor the arbitration proceedings to reflect the particularities of their dispute and to suit their needs.

-- Arbitration awards are widely recognised and enforceable in jurisdictions around the world.
+- Arbitration awards are widely recognized and enforceable in jurisdictions around the world.
 The same does not hold true for decisions of national courts.

 - Arbitrations tend to be less costly than national proceedings.
 Choosing a language for the proceedings that the parties and the arbitrators have sufficient command of will avoid the need for hiring translators.

-- Lawyers’ fees may be reduced by adopting procedural rules that both sides are familiar with.
+- Arbitration lawyers' fees may be reduced by adopting procedural rules that both sides are familiar with.

 - Arbitral awards are final and not subject to costly appeals.

 - Arbitrations are impartial and trusted by parties around the world.

 - Unlike court proceedings, arbitrations are not open to the public.
 This is particularly important where the issues in dispute are highly sensitive.
 This reduces the risk of exposure of trade secrets.

 - The German Institution of Arbitration (DIS) is an internationally recognized arbitration institution with more than 1,400 members in Germany and abroad.
 Parties can draw on that wealth of experience and appoint seasoned arbitrators that are experts in their field such as aviation, construction or engineering.
 This ensures that the award reflects the particularities of the parties' industry sector.